uncharted-causemos/wm-docs/docs/get-started.md

 title: Get started
 ---

 This example shows how to use Causemos to create, build out, and share findings from an analysis project.
-It assumes you're an analyst trying to determine in which countries your government should focus resources to mitigate the effects of climate-driven events.
+It assumes you're an analyst trying to decide in which countries your government should focus resources to mitigate the effects of climate-driven events.

 ??? note "Available data and documents"